ERSP-Ying-Zhu-Chandraker-23/InstPIFu/README.md

 The weight entry in the config file is required to be modified to the weight file that you want to test.
 The mesh files will be saved in ./checkpoints/<exp_name>/xxx.ply
 <\br>
+weight file for pix3d dataset is in <a href="https://cuhko365-my.sharepoint.com/:u:/g/personal/115010192_link_cuhk_edu_cn/ES4SqMFhnR9DipjSWhBt5C4BomRDF7jO-7AE1v-FaS5l6g?e=V3XTWV" target="__blank">model_best_pix3d.pth</a>.
+Download the weigt file, and change the weight entry in ./configs/test_instPIFu_onpix3d.yaml, you will be able to inference on pix3d dataset.
 ### Evaluation
 For evaluation, gaps is required to be installed for conduct ICP alignment.
 Run the following commands to install gaps:
 ```angular2html